 According to the FBI’s Internet Crime Complaint Center (IC3), Business Email Compromise (BEC) schemes have grown at a jaw-dropping rate of 2,370% since 2015.
 With more than 40,000 domestic and international incidents, these types of scams have cost more than a staggering $5.3 billion in actual and attempted losses.
 To help you keep one step ahead of this multi-billion-dollar threat, we put together a quick walkthrough of what a business email compromise is, how it works, and how you can best protect your organization.BEC Attacks: What They Are and How to Protect Yourself

 These trends make sense.
 Online services and transactions have come to rely a great deal on email accounts for security.
 Think of all the services where you use your email address as a username, have a password reset sent to your email, or use your email to register a device for a service.
 Thus, email is where cyber criminals are turning their attention to find weaknesses in your security.
-Once a thief gets control of your email, it opens a world of opportunities for that thief to steal from you.
+A cyber thief wants to get control of your email.
+Once the thief has it, it opens a world of opportunities to steal from you.

 BleepingComputer.com tells the poignant story of how Saint Ambrose Catholic Parish got ripped off for nearly $2 million through a BEC hacking scheme: “$1.75 Million Stolen by Crooks in Church BEC Attack“.
 For months, the parish thought they were sending payments to their building contractor but were actually sending them to a crook.